-Now the operator definition of a bare pdf is equivalent to the expectation value of a light-front number operator integrated over transverse momentum [14, 15], [21, Chap.
+Now the operator definition of a bare pdf is equivalent to the expectation value of a light-front number operator integrated over transverse momentum [18,19], [[25], Chap.
 6].
-Specifically, the pdf is an integral over transverse momentum of the following expectation value:7 and so the state cannot be a momentum eigenstate.
-So we define the pdf is terms of a limit as the target's state becomes a momentum eigenstate.
-Elementary manipulations [21, Chap.
+Specifically, the pdf is an integral over transverse momentum of the following expectation value:9

+A minor complication is that the expectation value of an operator in a state requires the state to be normalizable, and so the state cannot be a momentum eigenstate.
+So we define the pdf in terms of a limit as the target's state becomes a momentum eigenstate.
+Elementary manipulations [[25], Chap.
 6] convert that to a standard form like Eq.
 (2).